EddieYang211/localLLM/README.md

 [![R-CMD-check](https://github.com/EddieYang211/localLLM/workflows/R-CMD-check/badge.svg)](https://github.com/EddieYang211/localLLM/actions)
 [![CRAN status](https://www.r-pkg.org/badges/version/localLLM)](https://cran.r-project.org/package=localLLM)

 **localLLM** provides an easy-to-use interface to run large language models (LLMs) directly in R. It uses the performant `llama.cpp` library as the backend and allows you to generate text and analyze data with LLM.
 Everything runs locally on your own machine, completely free.
-Furthermore, it ensures reproducibility by default, making it a reliable tool for scientific research.
+It also ensures reproducibility by default.
+Our goal is to develop it into a reliable toolkit for scientific research.

 ---